-Minidoka County's average new case rate is in the high risk tier with no special circumstances inflating that number.
-SCPHD is still monitoring one local outbreak that is contained.
-Impact on the local and regional hospitals is high.
-The positivity rate is in the critical risk tier, but this metric has the least weight in the overall assessment.
+Minidoka County's average new case rate is high in the critical risk tier with no special circumstances inflating that number.
+SCPHD is still monitoring one local outbreak that is contained but case rates are surging which has severly impacted efforts to contact trace and investigate the spread of this disease.
+Impact on the local level is high and regional hospital is critical.
+The positivity rate is in the critical risk tier.

-Taking all major factors into account, the overall determined risk level is moderate.
+Taking all major factors into account, the overall determined risk level is critical.